PhD and MSc Postgraduate Studentships in Astronomy, Astrophysics, and Cosmology beginning October 2023

 Durham DH1 3LE

-For more information, covering everything from fees for overseas
+For more postgraduate information, covering everything from fees for overseas

-students to sport and museums, see the Durham University's graduate
+students to sport, museums and Durham University experiences, see Durham University's

 Contact DetailsCentre for Extragalactic Astronomy,